Japaneixxx/JapaAdditions/README.md

 # JapaAdditions

-its a mod created by me with little things i wanted to add into minecraft
+its a mod created by me with some little things i wanted to add into minecraft